TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Contributions are welcome, however, please file an issue first and let's have a discussion before you open a pull request.

+## Raising a bug

+Please raise bugs for any you might find, at some point I'll get an issue template sorted but if you could at least provide details so I can reproduce it that will help improve the chances of it being fixed.

+Before raising a bug, please check whether the issue still exists in the latest version and whether there is an existing issue already raised to avoid a duplicate.

 ## Building the project

 The project multi targets .NET 7.0 in addition to .NET Standard 2.1 & 2.0 so you will need to have the relevant SDK's installed in order to build the solution locally.
 It also utilises C# 11 language features so you will need an IDE that supports it.